 In recent joint works of the author with Jeffrey D. Adler, Jessica Fintzen and Kazuma Ohara \cite{AFMO24a}\cite{AFMO24b}, it was established that the Hecke algebras attached to types constructed by Kim and Yu are isomorphic to the Hecke algebras attached to depth-zero types of some twisted Levi subgroup.
 We use that result in combination with the above-developed results to prove the following (Theorem \ref{thm:ell-close-arbitrary-blocks}).

-\begin{theoremA}[Hecke‐algebra isomorphism for Bernstein blocks over $\ell$–close fields] Let $F$ be a non-archimedean local field and $G/F$ a connected reductive group.
+\begin{theoremA}[Hecke-algebra isomorphism for Bernstein blocks over $\ell$--close fields] Let $F$ be a non-archimedean local field and $G/F$ a connected reductive group.
 Assume that the residue characteristic $p$ is odd and not a torsion prime for $G$.
 Fix a Bernstein block $\,[L,\pi]_G$ of $G(F)$.
 Then there exists $\ell_0=\ell_0(G,[L,\pi]_G)$ with the following property.

-For every local field $F'$ that is $\ell$–close to $F$ with $\ell\ge\ell_0$, there are canonically defined transfers
+For every local field $F'$ that is $\ell$--close to $F$ with $\ell\ge\ell_0$, there are canonically defined transfers

 and a canonical isomorphism of Hecke algebras attached to the two blocks: